ThomasBolbroe/CITS-SIARD-TEST/index.md

 	<tr>
 		<td>SIARD_30 </td>
 		<td> </td>
-		<td>There **SHOULD** be a system diagram in the Documentation folder.
+		<td>There <b>SHOULD</b> be a system diagram in the Documentation folder.
 Preferably an E ntity/Relationship Diagramme</td>
 		<td>1..n SHOULD </td>
 	</tr>
 	<tr>
 		<td>SIARD_31 </td>
 		<td> </td>
-		<td>The (main) system-user dialogues **SHOULD** be documented, down to the identification of the database coulumns/fields involved in the dialogues, documented as a combination of: &#183; Screenshots, annotated with coulumn/field descriptions, stored in the Documentation folder. &#183; User documentation describing the system-user dialogue, stored in the Documentation folder. &#183; Views, if available, as part of the SIARD file. &#183; If views are not present, additional descriptions of the system (application) logic, stored in the Documentation folder.</td>
+		<td>The (main) system-user dialogues <b>SHOULD</b> be documented, down to the identification of the database coulumns/fields involved in the dialogues, documented as a combination of: &#183; Screenshots, annotated with coulumn/field descriptions, stored in the Documentation folder. &#183; User documentation describing the system-user dialogue, stored in the Documentation folder. &#183; Views, if available, as part of the SIARD file. &#183; If views are not present, additional descriptions of the system (application) logic, stored in the Documentation folder.</td>
 		<td>1..n SHOULD </td>
 	</tr>
 	<tr>
 		<td>SIARD_32 </td>
 		<td> </td>
-		<td>Documentation of the legal context of the database and associated system **SHOULD** be provided in the Documentation folder.</td>
+		<td>Documentation of the legal context of the database and associated system <b>SHOULD</b> be provided in the Documentation folder.</td>
 		<td>1..n SHOULD </td>
 	</tr>
 	<tr>
 		<td>SIARD_33 </td>
 		<td> </td>
-		<td>There **MAY** be videos or screen dumps from the system as seen from the user&#39;s point of view in the Documentation folder.</td>
+		<td>There <b>MAY</b> be videos or screen dumps from the system as seen from the user&#39;s point of view in the Documentation folder.</td>
 		<td>1..n SHOULD </td>
 	</tr>
 </tbody>